AZERBAIJAN: Religious freedom survey, November 2018

 The ECtHR told Forum 18 that the regime has until 1 February 2019 to reply.

-On 26 May 2016 the United Nations Working Group on Arbitrary Detention condemned "the severe limitations placed on the work of human rights defenders, journalists, political opponents and religious leaders" which it observed during its visit to Azerbaijan that month.
+On 2 August 2017 the United Nations (UN) Working Group on Arbitrary Detention published its report on its 2016 mission to Azerbaijan (A/HRC/36/37/Add.1), which condemned: "the severe limitations placed on the work of human rights defenders, journalists, political opponents and religious leaders" which it observed during its visit to Azerbaijan that month.
 "The Working Group holds the view that human rights defenders, journalists, political and religious leaders continue to be detained under criminal or administrative charges as a way to impair the exercise of their basic human rights and fundamental freedoms and to silence them," it stated in its preliminary findings of the visit.
 "These practices constitute an abuse of authority and violate .. the rule of law that Azerbaijan has agreed to comply with."

 The UN Working Group's preliminary findings also strongly criticised the authorities' for arresting and punishing individuals on lesser administrative charges, and then bringing far more serious criminal charges (as happened to Rahimov, Qasimov and many others).